ethereum/py-wasm/README.md

 TODO:
  * Support floating point values and opcodes.
  * Support text format as described in chapter 6.
- * Finish validation.
+ * Finish validation, namely,`spec_validate_instrstar()` from chapter 3 should follow the validation algorithm in the appendix.
  * Implement remaining testing opcodes, see `tests/README.md`.
+This includes updating the parser to return errors for `assert_malformed` test.
+For example, should include error checks  `idx>len(raw) or idx<0` which give "index out of range" error.